hansroh/aquests/README.rst

 History
 =========

+- 0.6.1: fix websocket text data encoding

+- 0.6:

-- 0.6: enter beta status, add configure option: allow_redirects, new response.history
+  * add configure option: allow_redirects
+  * new response.history
+  * fix 30x redirection
+  * fix 401 unauthorized

 - 0.5.2: remove ready_producer_fifo, this will be used only serverside
 - 0.5.1: change from list to deque on producer_fifo
 - 0.4.33: force_http1 applied to https